osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex1-login.md

 username@learn $ uname -a
 ```

-A suggestion for the day: Try typing into the command line as many of the commands as you can.
-Copy-and-paste is fine, of course, but **you WILL learn more if you take the time to type each command, yourself.**
+A suggestion for the day: try typing into the command line as many of the commands as you can.
+Copy-and-paste is fine, of course, but **you WILL learn more if you take the time to type each command yourself.**

 Organizing Your Workspace
 -------------------------